 Percent of North Carolina students in grades 3-8 who earned a college-and-career-ready score on the End-of-Grade Math exam.

-Twenty-four percent of North Carolina 3rd through 8th graders earned college-and-career-ready scores on the End-of-Grade Math exam in 2021.
+Thirty-two percent of North Carolina 3rd through 8th graders earned college-and-career-ready scores on the End-of-Grade Math exam in 2022.
 The North Carolina End-of-Grade Math exams are designed to measure student performance on the goals, objectives, and competencies established as grade-level standards.

 By 2030, the goal is to have 86% of students earn college-and-career-ready scores in math.
 This goal is aligned with the North Carolina Department of Public Instruction Every Student Succeeds Consolidated State Plan.